CodeModeYT/Homeserver---Scripts/readme.md

  - 1 HDD as storage drive (1TB)

 As base OS I've installed proxmox and inside of it I've installed TrueNAS and home assistant (currently only for testing purposes).

+## Please notice:
+Most of the files aren't tested yet!